 Relationship of the Parties.
 The relationship between the parties is that of independent contractors.
 Contractor, its employees, and agents will not be considered employees of the State.
 No partnership or joint venture relationship is created by virtue of this Contract.
 Contractor, and not the State, is responsible for the payment of wages, benefits and taxes of Contractor’s employees and any subcontractors.
 Prior performance does not modify Contractor’s status as an independent contractor.
 Neither party has authority to contract for nor bind the other party in any manner whatsoever.

 Intellectual Property Rights.
-If a Statement of Work requires Contractor to create any intellectual property, Contractor hereby acknowledges that the State is and will be the sole and exclusive owner of all right, title, and interest in the Contract Activities and all associated intellectual property rights, if any.
-Such Contract Activities are works made for hire as defined in Section 101 of the Copyright Act of 1976.
-To the extent any Contract Activities and related intellectual property do not qualify as works made for hire under the Copyright Act, Contractor will, and hereby does, immediately on its creation, assign, transfer and otherwise convey to the State, irrevocably and in perpetuity, throughout the universe, all right, title and interest in and to the Contract Activities, including all intellectual property rights therein.
+Unless Contractor expressly agrees in writing to the contrary, Contractor does not transfer to the State any right of ownership in any patents, copyrights, trademarks, technologies, designs, specifications, drawings, or other intellectual property relating to the equipment, software, and/or services.
+All Contractor IP including any creative idea, design, development, invention, work of authorship, software, know-how, or work results ("Creations") shall be Contractor’s sole property.
+To the extent that any deliverable provided by Contractor pursuant to a Statement of Work incorporates any Contractor IP, Contractor hereby grants to the State a non-exclusive, royalty-free, worldwide, irrevocable, perpetual, non-transferable and non-assignable license for the State to use, such those creations and intellectual property rights owned by Contractor solely for the State’s internal business purposes, in order to receive the full benefit of the supply and any resulting work product.
+The sale of deliverables and performance of services hereunder will in no way transfer to the State any right of ownership in any patents, copyrights, trademarks, technologies, designs, specifications, drawings, or other intellectual property of Contractor.
+If the parties elect to jointly develop any new technology relating to the Contract, and such new development must be done under a separate written development agreement..

 Subcontracting.
-Contractor may not delegate any of its obligations under the Contract without the prior written approval of the State.
+Contractor may not delegate any of its obligations under the Contract without the prior written approval of the State, which shall not be unreasonably withheld or delayed.
 Contractor must notify the State at least 90 calendar days before the proposed delegation and provide the State any information it requests to determine whether the delegation is in its best interest.
 If approved, Contractor must: (a) be the sole point of contact regarding all contractual matters, including payment and charges for all Contract Activities; (b) make all payments to the subcontractor; and (c) incorporate the terms and conditions contained in this Contract in any subcontract with a subcontractor.
 Contractor remains responsible for the completion of the Contract Activities, compliance with the terms of this Contract, and the acts and omissions of the subcontractor.
 The State, in its sole discretion, may require the replacement of any subcontractor.

 Staffing.
 The State’s Contract Administrator may require Contractor to remove or reassign personnel providing services by providing a notice to Contractor.